Jijo James, M.D.

 Prior to joining Pfizer, Jijo spent close to a decade as a consultant providing healthcare solutions to a variety of healthcare and life sciences companies.
 He has extensive global experience working in emerging markets and with payers, providers and pharmaceutical companies in a number of collaborative programs.
 In addition, he often speaks at national and international healthcare conferences.

 Jijo began his medical career working as a primary care physician in both urban and rural community settings.
-Having received his medical degree from St. John's Medical College in India, he later earned a Masters of Public Health degree in Population and Family studies from the Joseph L. Mailman School of Public Health, Columbia University, New York, NY.
+Having received his medical degree from St. John's Medical College in India, he later earned a Master of Public Health degree in Population and Family Studies from the Joseph L. Mailman School of Public Health, Columbia University, New York, New York.